Elizabeth Warren has withdrawn her candidacy.

 Warren has called for stricter antitrust action and other regulation of large Silicon Valley tech firms.
 She says foreign governments are still working to “attack our democracy,” and she has outlined plans to give the federal government more oversight of election security.

-- Warren would commit $20 billion to an election security plan that would give the federal government, rather than states, authority over election standards.
+- She would commit $20 billion to an election security plan that would give the federal government, rather than states, authority over election standards.
 She advocates using hand-marked paper ballots and mandatory vote audits.

 - She calls for breaking up Amazon, Google, Facebook, and other big tech firms, which she argues have become monopolistic and anticompetitive.